vyshnavsdeepak/interesting-apple-948bc/content/_index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-      - title: Synchronize time across the globe
+      - title: Share and export the results
         image: images/feature3.png
         image_alt: App user profile preview
         content: "Time setting for surveys is adaptable to teams working in different time zones.\_\n\nSchedule the standups in local time of your team members or w.r.t a specific time zone.\n"